JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 #### Streamlit

+If you read me for sometime, you might have noticed that Streamlit is my go to solution for quick PoC's: from AI/BI

 Some of my favourite Streamlit APps?

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Streamlit-MultiChat" title="The multichat ↗ " >}}